 Ceiling Drywall

-Drywalling the ceiling of a basement also adds to the total cost.
+Basement ceiling drywall also adds to the total cost.
 Ceiling drywall installation typically costs $2.25 to $3.35 per square foot, based on the type of drywall and the complexity of the ceiling.

 For finishing, there are two main options: